John Lund (actor): Stage

 While working for an advertising agency, he was asked by a friend to appear in an industrial show for the 1939 World's Fair.
 As a result, he served as stage manager of Railroad on Parade at the fair and played several roles in the production.
 Before moving to New York City he had appeared in several amateur productions in Rochester.

 He began acting professionally by appearing on Broadway in a production of William Shakespeare's As You Like It (1941) alongside Alfred Drake.

 He wrote the book and lyrics for Broadway's New Faces of 1943 (1943), as well as appearing in the production.
 That same year, he performed as O'Connor in Early to Bed at the Broadhurst Theatre.

 It was his work as Yank in the play The Hasty Heart (1945) that got him recognized by Hollywood and led to a long-term film contract with Paramount Pictures.

 Radio

 Lund had the title role in the serial Chaplain Jim on the Blue Network in the early 1940s.
 Lund also played Johnny Dollar in the radio show Yours Truly, Johnny Dollar, taking over from 1952 until 1954.

 Film

-Lund was vice-president of the Screen Actors Guild from 1950–1959.
+Lund was vice-president of the Screen Actors Guild from 1950 to 1959.